 If you wish to find out more about the system, its capabilities, and its benefits, please contact the CCS eEnablement team at: eenablement@crowncommercial.gov.uk

-As with Direct Award, following a further competition once you are ready to order, you should use Framework Schedule 6 - Order Form and Call Off Schedules to provide a summary of your purchase.
+As with Direct Award, following a further competition once you are ready to order, you should use Framework Schedule 6 - Order Form and Call Off Schedules or the simple order form to provide a summary of your purchase.
 All of the standard Call Off Schedules will apply to your purchase by default.
-Some Schedules will be required to be completed with the bespoke details of your contract, for example Schedule 5 - Pricing Details and Schedule 20 - Specification.
+Some Schedules may be required to be completed with the bespoke details of your contract, for example Schedule 5 - Pricing Details and Schedule 20 - Specification.
 If you wish to vary any of the standard terms within the Call Off Schedules, you will need to edit these up front, and share with the supplier for agreement.

 CCS Fleet Portal